-Conversational Dialogue is a Fascinating Distraction for Educational AI
+Conversational Dialogue is a Fascinating Distraction for AI in Education

 Many people who have (unsuccessfully) attempted to apply AI to education have focused too much on the “explanation” part and not enough on scaffolding, navigating, and managing the entire learning process.
 It’s easy to go on a wild goose chase building an explanation AI.